isacoder/RubyPractice/README.md

 # RubyPractice
-I want to keep some code from he practices I've been doing with Ruby
+I want to keep some code from the practices I've been doing with Ruby